 - We use programmable thermostats in our Visitor Center.

 - New appliance and computer purchases are Energy Star rated.

 - We recapture rainwater for watering gardens.

-- As of 2014 the Preserve discontinued the sale of bottled water at our trailheads.
-We converted to using New York State sourced and locally delivered 5-gallon water dispensers at trailheads.
+- Mohonk Preserve offers New York State-sourced and locally delivered 5-gallon water dispensers at our trailheads.

-- At our Visitor Center we sell New York State sourced, sustainable and traceable bottled water, which is distributed locally; we encourage recycling of plastics of all kinds.
+- At our Visitor Center we sell New York State-sourced, locally distributed, sustainable and traceable bottled water and encourage plastic recycling.

 - By recycling paper, glass, aluminum, cardboard, plastic, and more the Preserve is reducing its waste sent to landfills.

-- The Preserve composts kitchen waste at our office locations and provides it to Glynwood Farm for their composting program.
+- The Preserve composts kitchen waste at our office locations.

 - Our office uses reusable coffee filters in its single serve coffee makers.

 - In 2016 we transitioned from a printed Annual Publication to an online version.

 - We have transitioned our annual calendar to FSC-certified paper and soy ink.

 - Our general and program brochures are printed on recycled paper.